-© 2020 Copyright by Deutsche Börse AG ("DBAG").
+© 2021 Copyright by Deutsche Börse AG ("DBAG").
 All rights reserved.

-All intellectual property, proprietary and other rights and interests in this publication and the subject matter of this publication are owned by DBAG or other entities of Deutsche Börse Group.
+All intellectual property, proprietary and other rights and interests in this publication and the subject matter of this publication are owned by DBAG, other entities of Deutsche Börse Group or used under license from their respective owner.
 This includes, but is not limited to, registered designs and copyrights as well as trademark and service mark rights.

-Specifically, the following trademarks and service marks are owned by entities of Deutsche Börse Group:
+Methods and devices described in this publication may be subject to patents or patent applications by entities of Deutsche Börse Group.

-Buxl®, DAX®, DivDAX®, eb.rexx®, Eurex®, Eurex Bonds®, Eurex Repo®, Eurex Strategy WizardSM, Euro GC Pooling®, F7®, FDAX®, FWB®, GC Pooling®, GCPI®, M7®,MDAX®, N7®, ODAX®, SDAX®, T7®,TecDAX®, USD GC Pooling®, VDAX®, VDAX-NEW® and Xetra® are registered trademarks of DBAG.
+Specifically, the following trademarks and service marks are owned by entities of Deutsche Börse Group: Buxl®, DAX®, DivDAX®, eb.rexx®, Eurex®, Eurex Repo®, Eurex Strategy WizardSM, Euro GC Pooling®, F7®, FDAX®, FWB®, GC Pooling®, GCPI®, M7®, MDAX®, N7®, ODAX®, SDAX®, T7®, TecDAX®, USD GC Pooling®, VDAX®, VDAX-NEW® and Xetra®.